jfet97/proposal-fast-this-assignments/README.md

   Object.assign(this, arguments);
 }
 ```
 Nice!
 No "useless" object creation here.
-But _arguments_ is deprecated in strict mode.
-And there is the function call.
+But there is a function call.

 ### I don't like the dot
 Ok.
 We have not to use `.`, only something easy and fast to write but not misunderstoodable.